Vidi-byte/Defaund/README.md

 defundd keys add wallet --recover
 ```
 #### Wait 1-2 hours until the node is fully synchronized and create a validator
 ## Please make sure you have adjusted moniker, identity, details and website to match your values.
+(You can leave just "YOUR_MONIKER_NAME" and other values such as "YOUR_KEYBASE_ID", "YOUR_DETAILS", "YOUR_WEBSITE_URL" just erase if you do not have them.)
 ```
 defundd tx staking create-validator \
 --amount=1000000ufetf \